Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Januari 2026 01.39.56 UTC
+- WIB: Senin, 5 Januari 2026 02.23.52 UTC
-- WITA: Senin, 5 Januari 2026 02.39.56 UTC
+- WITA: Senin, 5 Januari 2026 03.23.52 UTC
-- WIT: Senin, 5 Januari 2026 03.39.56 UTC
+- WIT: Senin, 5 Januari 2026 04.23.52 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: nature
+Kategori: success